 Young adults driving household formation.
 Connectors will lead the majority of new household growth over the next decade, despite forming households more slowly than their predecessors.
 They are expected to create 14 million households by 2025, along with Globals, who are expected to create nearly 6 million households; and Sharers, who are expected to create more than 4 million households.

-Findings in Demographic Strategies for Real Estate are taken from a book written by John Burns Consulting, Big Shifts Ahead: Demographic Clarity for Businesses.
+Findings in Demographic Strategies for Real Estate are taken from a book written by John Burns Real Estate Consulting, Big Shifts Ahead: Demographic Clarity for Businesses.

 Trish Riggs is ULI senior vice president of communications.